Together as One Body - by Ana Beatriz Garcia Barraza (Paperback)

 Book Synopsis

-"The Diocese of Sacramento has benefited from the heartfelt devotion, insight, and cheerful manner Ana Barraza has brought to her ministry helping clergy, religious, and laity discover the joys and fruitfulness of accompanying brothers and sisters living with disabilities.
+Allison Gingras, director of digital evangelization, Family Rosary USA-- (5/1/2025 12:00:00 AM)"The Diocese of Sacramento has benefited from the heartfelt devotion, insight, and cheerful manner Ana Barraza has brought to her ministry.
+She offers help for clergy, religious, and laity, to discover the joys and fruitfulness of accompanying brothers and sisters living with disabilities.
 Her wise and gentle efforts have cultivated more inclusive parish communities of learning, service, and worship.
-Her book, Together as One Body will allow the seeds of her wisdom and faith to be planted in more communities, here in Northern California as beyond.
+Her book, Together as One Body will allow the seeds of her wisdom and faith to be planted in more communities, here in Northern California and beyond.
 Through God's grace may these continue to bear much good fruit."

 About the Author